canjs/canjs/docs/can-canjs/can-api.md

     dueDate: "date",

     // `isDueWithin24Hours` property returns if the `.dueDate`
     // is in the next 24 hrs.
-    get isDueWithin24Hours(){
+This is a computed property. get isDueWithin24Hours(){
         let msLeft = this.dueDate - new Date();
         return msLeft >= 0 && msLeft <= 24 * 60 * 60 * 1000;